akkeris/region-api/README.md

 * PUBLIC_SNI_VIP - The public IP address for the F5 on the public network
 * ALAMO_INTERNAL_URL_TEMPLATE - The template for internal/private urls https://{name}-{space}.internalapps.example.com/
 * ALAMO_URL_TEMPLATE - The template for external/public urls https://{name}-{space}.apps.example.com/
-* KAFKA_BROKERS - todo, fix logshuttle so this does not need to be here.
-It should contain the comma delimited list of ip:port for kafka.
-* LOGSHUTTLE_APP - todo, fix logshuttle so this does not need to be here.
-The name of the logshuttle app.
-* LOGSHUTTLE_RESTART - todo, fix logshuttle so this does not need to be here.
-Whether to restart the logshuttle on space creation.
-* LOGSHUTTLE_SPACE - todo, fix logshuttle so this does not need to be here.
-The space the logshuttle exists on.
 * REDIS_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker
 * POSTGRES_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker
 * MEMCACHED_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker